 - At least one spouse must reside in the state of Virginia and/or one or the other spouse must be stationed in Virginia

 - An active duty service member must be served in person with a summons and copy of the divorce action (for a contested divorce)

 - An active duty service member does not need to be served in person if the divorce is uncontested and the active duty spouse formally acknowledges the divorce action

 Additionally, the Uniformed Services Former Spouse’s Protection Act is a federal law that allows military divorces to proceed according to state divorce statutes.
 This statute governs how military benefits, including retirement benefits, are calculated and divided during divorce.

 In addition to the aforementioned statutes and requirements for military divorce in Virginia, there are certain regulations regarding child and spousal support payments by military personnel, property division, and more.
 Though military divorces have many similar aspects to other types of divorces, they are also different in many ways.
 It is important that you speak with an attorney who is experienced in handling military divorces to ensure that you fully understand all of your rights and options.

 Whether you are a military service member yourself, or you are divorcing a member of the military, our Fairfax military divorce attorneys are to help you.
-With more than 42 years of combined experience, we understand how the process works.
+With over 60 years of combined experience, we understand how the process works.
 We are here to act as your advocate and guide from start to finish.
 Our mission is always to help you preserve your security and best interests.